 On the provider side, a schedule snapshot shows their appointments for the day.
 We found it neat that the daily snapshot displays the location of a patient’s appointment for practices with multiple locations.
 You can hover over a set appointment for quick facts about the patient, including their name, address and insurance.
 The quick-view format also shows the type of appointment the patient is scheduled for and clinical notes from any recent visits.

 The AdvancedMD billing module, aptly described as “built by billers for billers,” offers powerful RCM tools.
-AdvancedMD integrates with 1,800 carriers and clearinghouse fees are included in the software’s subscription price.
+AdvancedMD integrates with 1,800 carriers, and clearinghouse fees are included in the software’s subscription price.
 The software contains International Classification of Diseases, 10th Revision (ICD-10); Healthcare Common Procedure Coding System; and Curricular Practical Training code libraries for convenient, rapid and accurate reference.

+AdvancedMD integrates with some of the best credit card processors for patient copays, debits and card payments during office visits.
 The software’s mobile functionalities for billing (and patient management) include an app where providers can simultaneously check their schedules, notes, patient schedules and comprehensive patient face sheets on the go.
-AdvancedMD helps you see all patient notes when making collection calls, while a built-in claims inspector function of 119 million edits catches potential coding errors to prevent claims rejection.
-An add-on service helps you eliminate your billing burden with an MDS Medical medical billing plank.
+AdvancedMD helps you see all patient notes when making collection calls, while the built-in claims inspector function of 119 million edits catches potential coding errors to prevent claims rejection.

 Patient Portal